-- Sometimes the horticulture store where you bought the tree can perform the planting, too.
+- Sometimes the horticulture store where you bought the tree can perform the planting, too (usually for a fee).

 Pruning helps eliminate dead wood and balance the silhouette of the tree at winter’s end each year.
 Spraying Bordeaux mixture is recommended when leaves have fallen or just as buds appear to reduce occurrence of disease.
 Lastly, feel free to eliminate a few bouquets of flowers in spring to promote growth of remaining fruits.